Kolhapuri lamb curry step-by-step recipe with video and photos.

 - Now add chopped onion and fry until it is golden

-- Combine the remaining fried onion with the roasted whole spices, tomato, ginger, garlic, turmeric powder, and chilli powder.
+- Combine the fried chopped onion with the roasted whole spices, tomato, ginger, garlic, turmeric powder, and chilli powder.
 Grind into a smooth paste using some water

-- Heat 1 tbsp ghee and add the lamb pieces.
+- Heat 1 tablespoon ghee and add the lamb pieces.
 Fry them until they brown from all sides (about 5-7 minutes)

 - Add the ground paste and salt.
 Add water and adjust consistancy